zhizhen-kyle-luo/ProviderInsurer/experiments/results/infliximab_crohns_case_b_BUREAUCRATIC_audit.md

 - Amount Billed: $7950.00

 PA APPROVAL RATIONALE (from Phase 2):
-American Gastroenterological Association (AGA) Guidelines on Crohn's Disease Management; FDA prescribing information for Infliximab; Documentation of step therapy failure (Azathioprine), endoscopic recurrence, and stenosis.
+American Gastroenterological Association (AGA) 2021 guidelines for the management of Crohn's disease, ECCO guidelines for Crohn's disease management 2020, and clinical documentation provided (failure of prior maintenance therapy, endoscopic evidence of recurrence, high-risk phenotype, and stenosis).

 CLINICAL DOCUMENTATION:
 INITIAL PRESENTATION: